-No, email is not inherently covered under HIPAA compliance, as it depends on the context and how it is used within a healthcare organization; however, if email contains PHI and is used for transmitting or storing PHI, it must be secured and meet HIPAA’s requirements for privacy and security.
+No, email is not inherently covered under HIPAA compliance, as it depends on the context and how it is used within a healthcare organization.
+However, if email contains PHI and is used for transmitting or storing PHI, it must be secured and meet HIPAA’s requirements for privacy and security.
 HIPAA is a law in the United States that aims to safeguard patients’ sensitive health information and ensure the privacy and security of their data.
-However, the act does not specifically mention email as a regulated medium for transmitting PHI.
-Instead, HIPAA sets forth standards for securing and transmitting PHI, and healthcare organizations must ensure that they comply with these standards, regardless of the communication channel used.
+The act does not specifically mention email as a regulated medium for transmitting PHI.
+HIPAA sets standards for securing and transmitting PHI, and healthcare organizations must ensure that they comply with these standards, regardless of the communication channel used.

 PHI Transmitted Through Email